gluonhq/client-samples/README.md

 ## Maven

-### HelloWorld, HelloFX, HelloFXML samples
+### HelloWorld, HelloFX, HelloFXML and HelloGluon samples

-The following tasks apply to Mac OS X, iOS simulator and iOS devices.
+The following tasks apply to Linux, Mac OS X, iOS simulator and iOS devices.
 See each sample for configuration details.

 To compile and link: